suni0910/sunil_portfolio.github.io/README.md

 Responsibilities: Raise awareness among students about the 17 UN Sustainable Development Goals, instilling a sense of global responsibility.

 ### Software Skills
 Web Development: HTML, CSS, JAVASCRIPT, ASP.NET.
 Programming Languages: C, PYTHON, JAVA, Go
 Database: DBMS, SQL.
 Advanced Technologies: Cyber Security Tools, Forensic Tools, Cryptography, Blockchain, and Technology.
 Others: Linux, Networking, Machine Learning, MS OFFICE, etc.

 ### Certifications
 NPTEL Certification on PYTHON for Data Science.
 Certificate on workshop of Cybersecurity and Ethical Hacking by ditto.
 Certificate on a 5-day workshop on Blockchain and Technology.
 Certificate on the Participation in the MATLAB and Data Science Workshop.
 Certificate of Participation for ZeroBug'2k23 in the CTF Tournament.

 ### Area of Interests
-CTF Playing and BUG BOUNTY Learning
+CTF Playing and BUG BOUNTY Learning.
 Internet Surfing
 Reading Tech-Related Blogs